vasilisvg/web-materials/posts/02-are-we-done-yet.md

 ## Why does this page look like this?

 For this podcast, we want to visually – and technically – play with the themes we're discussing, meaning we're leaving the door open to art direct each post individually.
-In this episode, we're only really introducing the basic concept of the podast, i.e. the material of the web, so I (Espen) have kept things extremely simple, using only default <abbr>CSS</abbr> colours, default fonts, and, with the exception of the logo, no images.
+In this episode we talked about artistic approaches to web design.
+The nice thing about an artistic approach, if you ask me — Vasilis van Gemert — is that the result may feel or look off, or even wrong.
+It is not necessarily about creating the perfectly usable design, it is about exploring, and stretching the possibilities.

+I used the Espen’s first design as a starting point, and I accepted the constraints he chose: only <abbr>CSS</abbr> colour names, default fonts, and, with the exception of the logo, no images.
+I used his colour pallete and only added the colour `plum`.
+I used `writing-mode`, for a more efficient use of space on wider screens.
+And I played with the rather new `text-decoration` properties.
+They are wonderfully unpredictable when you blow them up to ridiculous sizes.
+But the thing I like most about these new properties is that every browser implements them differently. `Text-decoration-style: wavy` with `text-decoration-thickness: 1.2em` looks entirely different on Firefox, Brave and Safari.
+Most designers still want their websites to look the same in every browser.
+In this design I tried to do the opposite: it is a celebration of the differences between browsers.